finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 # **get_portfolio_aggregate_returns**
 > ResourceListOfAggregatedReturn get_portfolio_aggregate_returns(scope, code, return_scope, return_code, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, from_effective_at=from_effective_at, to_effective_at=to_effective_at, composite_method=composite_method, period=period, output_frequency=output_frequency, metrics=metrics, as_at=as_at, alternative_inc_date=alternative_inc_date)

-[EXPERIMENTAL] GetPortfolioAggregateReturns: Aggregate Returns (This is a deprecated endpoint).
+[DEPRECATED] GetPortfolioAggregateReturns: Aggregate Returns (This is a deprecated endpoint).

 Aggregate Returns which are on the specified portfolio.